oltaback/MECA-482-futura-pendulum/README.md

 # 5. Presentation

 # 6. Results
 Unfortunately, our project came to halut.
 We had continous errors with our matlab code we were unable to solve.
 The transisiton from matlab to Coppellia gave the group trouble.
-If our errors and matlab had been proveeeded, we believe our control system would have been successful.
+If our errors and matlab had been deteremined, we believe our control system would have been successful.
 The errors specified is displayed in the image below.

 ![image](https://user-images.githubusercontent.com/103209385/167542106-a03d5fad-ec67-4f57-ac86-bd4fc81dfb6b.png)